Is the Mission Lane Visa worth it?

 When is the Mission Lane Visa worth it?

-There are a few situations when the Mission Lane Visa Credit Card can be a great fit for your needs.
+There are four key circumstances in which the Mission Lane Visa Credit Card can be an excellent fit for your needs.

 You don’t want to put down a security deposit

-One popular step for consumers who are starting or restarting their credit journey is to apply for a secured credit card.
-This is when you give the lender a security deposit that can be used to offset the losses should you fail to repay what you owe.
-Typically, your credit limit will be the amount of your deposit.
+A popular step for consumers starting or restarting their credit journey is to apply for a secured credit card, meaning that you put a security deposit down with the lender that can be used to offset their losses should you fail to repay what you owe.
+Typically, your credit limit is then the amount of your deposit.

 A secured credit card is not a bad deal just because it’s secured.
 Contrary to what some people think, FICO doesn’t grade your credit score based on the type of credit card you use.
-However, the deposit you’re supposed to give to the lender can act as a financial barrier, which is why unsecured cards are more desirable for most people.
+However, the deposit you’re supposed to give to the lender can quickly become a financial barrier if you don’t have much cash to spare, which is why unsecured cards are more desirable for most people.

 You have a very low credit score